Beery VMI

 While this test is often used for visual-motor testing, it isn't always necessary.
 Other assessments, such as the Bruininks-Oseretsky Test of Motor Proficiency (BOT-2), have a visual-motor component that will be sufficient for a quick screen.

-Tips for Conducting the Beery-VMI
+Tips for conducting the Beery-VMI

 Stick to the administration manual so you can offer the results as standardized.
 If you need to go off-script (for example, a child who needs extra encouragement and motor breaks in between tasks), be sure to record that in your evaluation write-up for context.